 Others to consider: aloe vera, licorice, cat’s claw, meadowsweet, dandelion, and chamomile.

 Honey – This sweetener can be mixed with lemon or herbal tea to sweetly sooth coughing.
 Add other ingredients for even more cough and cold fighting power.

 Others to consider: mullein, cayenne, rosemary, wild cherry bark, and garlic can be added to the syrup or tea above as additional expectorants, mucus thinners, or immune boosters.

-Colloidal Silver – Silver has antimicrobial properties and can easily be used topically as ionic or colloidal silver to help prevent infection.
+Ionic Silver – Silver has antimicrobial properties and can easily be used topically as ionic or colloidal silver to help prevent infection.

 Arnica – This flower, related to the sunflower, can be found in oils and creams to speed healing and recovery from sprains, strains, and bruises.